 Matt has over two decades of experience representing clients in intellectual property cases.
 He has represented numerous clients in the pharmaceutical, biotech and medical device industries, in cases involving technologies such as antibody therapeutics and diagnostics, nucleic acid testing, vaccines, and small molecules.
 Matt also works for clients in information technology, leveraging his software experience.
 In one case for a computer networking company, Matt More ›

-Shouvik Biswas is of counsel in the Patent Group of Morrison & Foerster’s Northern Virginia office.
-Mr. Biswas’ practice is focused on patent preparation and prosecution in the United States and foreign jurisdictions, strategic IP counseling and portfolio management, and adversarial proceedings before the United States Patent and Trademark Office.
-Mr. Biswas has handled matters in all stages of prosecution, including invention disclosures, new application drafting, More ›
+Shouvik Biswas is of counsel in the Patent Group of Morrison & Foerster’s Washington, D.C. office.
+Shouvik's practice is focused on patent preparation and prosecution in the United States and foreign jurisdictions, strategic IP counseling and portfolio management, and adversarial proceedings before the United States Patent and Trademark Office.
+Shouvik's has handled matters in all stages of prosecution, including invention disclosures, new application drafting, office action More ›